Phylum Protozoa (PROTOZOANS)

 The process is a modification of amoeboid movement and consists in forming a hollow conical pseudopod with the particle in the depression.
 The pseudopod rejoins with itself on the other side of the particle, which is now enclosed within the protozoan.
 This process is known as phagocytosis.

-Saprozoic feeding was earlier thought to be diffusion of soluble food through the cell membrane.
+Saprozoic feeding was earlier thought to be the diffusion of soluble food through the cell membrane.
 Two things have changed this concept considerably.
-First, the distinction between a solution and a suspension is no longer clear cut.
-For example, protein molecules which appear to form a stable solution under normal conditions can be thrown down to the bottom of the vessel by ultra-centrifugation.
+First, the distinction between a solution and a suspension is no longer clear-cut.
+For example, protein molecules that appear to form a stable solution under normal conditions can be thrown down to the bottom of the vessel by ultra-centrifugation.
 The distinction, then, is one of convenience: small particles (e.g. proteins) cannot be seen when in solution; larger particles can be seen and the mixture is then called a suspension.

 Mitosis in Phylum Protozoa

 Mitosis is the usual process during which a cell divides into two.
-At first the nucleus is resting (A), then the chromosomes appear as threads (B) which shorten and coil into spirals.
-At this point the centrioles or poles begin to move apart, and a spindle forms between them.
+At first, the nucleus is resting (A), then the chromosomes appear as threads (B) that shorten and coil into spirals.
+At this point, the centrioles or poles begin to move apart, and a spindle forms between them.
 The chromosomes lie across the spindle (C), attached to it by their spindle attachments.
-By now the nuclear membrane has dissolved (D), and the duplicates of each chromosome separate and move towards the poles (E) and the spindle itself elongates, pushing the groups of chromosomes further apart.
-The chromosomes uncoil (F), elongate and disappear, and a new nuclear membrane forms to give two distinct new cells.
+By now the nuclear membrane has dissolved (D), the duplicates of each chromosome separate and move towards the poles (E) and the spindle itself elongates, pushing the groups of chromosomes further apart.
+The chromosomes uncoil (F), elongate, and disappear, and a new nuclear membrane forms to give two distinct new cells.